| | | Return to contents list of

 of "war crimes" we, and others, will take steps to ensure that you, and other

 leaders of the UK Government are held accountable within International Criminal Law.
+We wish to address an additional and important point.
+It concerns your

 personal responsibility for the crime of aggression and a crime against peace.
 It is our